 The Panther Community Plunge is our first large-scale day of service that introduces first-year and returning students at Georgia State University to the numerous social issues faced by Atlanta communities.
 During Panther Welcome Week, student volunteers and staff leaders participate in service projects dealing with a variety of issues from the environment to homelessness.

-We had a great day of service on Saturday, September 6, 2014.
-We look forward to having you join us next year!
+We had a great day of service in 2014.
+We look forward to having you join us for the next Panther Community Plunge on August 29, 2015!
+Contact Jennifer Bodnar, 404-413-1552, for details on how to get involved.

 Hunger and Homelessness Awareness Week